Vanilla-OS/website/_posts/2023-06-11-vanilla-os-orchid-devlog.md

 #### Vanilla OS Subsystem

 Since Apx v2 is a tool designed for developers and more advanced users, which will receive several other features for this target audience over time, we have decided to create a new subsystem specifically for the end user, who is typically less technologically inclined.
 In VSO v2, there is a subsystem based on Vanilla OS Pico.
-This subsystem will be a systemd container deeply integrated into the system, allowing straightforward installation, removal, and management of packages, both graphically and through the command line.
+This subsystem will be a system-integrated container which supports systemd, allowing straightforward installation, removal, and management of packages, both graphically and through the command line.

 At any time, the user can access the command line to install packages using this subsystem or use the new graphical sideload utility to install Deb packages or Android APKs.